TacMechMonkey/Lambda-EBS-Snapshot-Manager-for-Python-3.6/README.md

-*** I took this fork down in Feb 18, which was forked by https://github.com/yurplan/Lambda_EBS_Backups.
+*** This is a fork of a 2017 repo I took down in Feb 18, which was since forked by https://github.com/yurplan/Lambda_EBS_Backups.

-If you don't need SNS notifications and it's available in your region, AWS' Lifecycle Manager does the same as this: https://aws.amazon.com/blogs/aws/new-lifecycle-management-for-amazon-ebs-snapshots/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+AmazonWebServicesBlog+%28Amazon+Web+Services+Blog%29
+** AWS has recently introduced the AWS LifeCycle Manager, which does *exactly* what this code does, minus a few things.
+This code produces:
+ - An email alert of which EBS volumes were snapshotted as below and sends it to you via simple AWS SNS email
+ - Maps the snapshot times to your local (non-UTC) time
+ - Enables created snapshots to be tagged with meaningful info for future cleanups
+ - Enables the creation of daily snapshots which *can* be deleted, or monthly archive snapshots with no deletion date

+This code is plug and play.
+If you don't need the SNS notifications, comment out/delete lines 118 to 128 of the daily function.

+AWS' Lifecycle Manager is available at: https://aws.amazon.com/blogs/aws/new-lifecycle-management-for-amazon-ebs-snapshots/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+AmazonWebServicesBlog+%28Amazon+Web+Services+Blog%29

+#### Deets:
 Use Boto3 and Lambda to schedule the creation and clearing of EBS snapshots, with SNS (email, txt...) notifications.

  - To tag an EBS volume for backup, add a tag "LambdaBackup" for the daily function, or "LambdaArchive" for the monthly function, with a value of how often to snapshot.
 Values for "Backup" key: Hourly, 4/day, Daily, Weekly, No